Graduate Program

 What programs are available?

-• Our residential M.S. program shares the same foundational course work as the Ph.D. degree and has a strong focus on preparing its students for a research-focused career in academia, industry and government organizations in the departments three research specialties, patient safety and program evaluation, pharmacoeconomics and pharmacoepidemiology.
+- Our on-campus M.S. program shares the same foundational course work as the Ph.D. degree and has a strong focus on preparing its students for a research-focused career in academia, industry and government organizations in the departments three research specialties, pharmacoepidemiology & safety sciences, pharmacoeconomics & outcomes research, and pharmaceutical health services research.
+We also offer a focus area in artificial intelligence (AI) to support all three research specialty areas.

-• Our Ph.D. program is aimed at developing independent researchers and scholars in the department’s three research specialties, patient safety and program evaluation, pharmacoeconomics and pharmacoepidemiology.
+- Our on-campus Ph.D. program is aimed at developing independent researchers and scholars in the department’s three research specialties, pharmacoepidemiology & safety sciences, pharmacoeconomics & outcomes research, and pharmaceutical health services research.
+We also offer a focus area in artificial intelligence (AI) to support all three research specialty areas.
 Graduates of the program will develop and direct research programs in universities, in the pharmaceutical industry, and in government organizations.

-• Our online M.S. program program is focused on working professionals who would like to advance their training in one of three specialties in Applied Pharmacoeconomics, Patient Safety in Medication Use, or Pharmaceutical Regulation.
+- Our online M.S. program program is focused on working professionals who would like to advance their training in one of four concentrations in Pharmacoeconomics, Managed Care Pharmacy, Pharmaceutical Policy, and Pharmaceutical Value Communications.

 What research programs are you working on now?